Austria's Fragmented E-Government: 5,627 Public Websites

 • University Colleges of Teacher Education – nationwide network

-• Central Educational Institutions – various specialisations
+• Central educational institutions – various specialisations

 Strategic Insight

-Quantitative Synthesis: The Federal Digital Footprint
+Quantitative Synthesis: The Digital Footprint of the Federal Government

 Subsites (Type A & B)~195

-State Level: Federalism in the Digital Space
+Provincial Level: Federalism in the Digital Space

-Nine Federal States, Nine Digital Strategies
+Nine Provinces, Nine Digital Strategies

-Federal StateMain WebsiteSpecial Feature
+ProvinceMain WebsiteSpecial Feature

 Carinthiaktn.gv.atBilingual region (Slovenian)

-Lower Austrianoe.gv.atLargest federal state by area
+Lower Austrianoe.gv.atLargest province by area

 Upper Austrialand-oberoesterreich.gv.atLongest domain URL

-Salzburgsalzburg.gv.atCity and state separated
+Salzburgsalzburg.gv.atCity and province separated

-Styriasteiermark.atSecond largest federal state
+Styriasteiermark.atSecond largest province

 Tyroltirol.gv.atAlpine region with tourism focus

-Viennawien.gv.atCity and federal state in one
+Viennawien.gv.atCity and province in one

 Institutional Isomorphism: Similar Structures, Different Implementation

-The digital architecture of the state administrations is structurally similar to the federal level – a phenomenon that organisational researchers call "institutional isomorphism": organisations in the same sector develop similar structures.
+The digital architecture of the provincial administrations structurally resembles that of the federal level, a phenomenon organisational researchers call "institutional isomorphism": organisations in the same sector tend to develop similar structures.

-The largest federal state relies on extensive decentralisation:
+The largest province relies on extensive decentralisation:

 • Numerous thematic portals for tourism, economy, culture